xyxj1024/xyxj1024.github.io/_posts/2022-10-26-streams-racket.md

 <!-- excerpt-end -->

 Functional programming is, indeed, all about **expression evaluation**{: style="color: red"}.
 Expression evaluation is the computation of the value of an expression.
 An expression can contain variables.
-Here is some concise interpretation of the **evaluation model** of functional programming as well as the concept of "**lazy evaluation**" from [UCSD CSE130: Programming Languages: Principles & Paradigms](https://cseweb.ucsd.edu/classes/wi00/cse130/) (another pretty informative note on lazy evaluation can be found at [Cornell CS312's course website](https://www.cs.cornell.edu/courses/cs312/2004fa/lectures/rec08.htm)):
+Here is some concise interpretation of the **evaluation model** of functional programming as well as the concept of "**lazy evaluation**" from [UCSD CSE130's course website](https://cseweb.ucsd.edu/classes/wi00/cse130/) (another pretty informative note on lazy evaluation can be found at [Cornell CS312's course website](https://www.cs.cornell.edu/courses/cs312/2004fa/lectures/rec08.htm)):
 > The values for the variables are taken from an *environment* which holds name-value pairs.
 Ideally, the evaluation of an expression should not change the environment.
 This property is called *referential transparency*.
 > ...
 > Functional languages have the facility for function creation.
 Such functions are associated with two environments: *definition environment* and *activation environment*.
 So a function should always carry its definition environment.
 The pair <code>(function, definition-environment)</code> is called a *closure*.